13 Career Change CV Examples [& Templates]

 • Even a career change to a closely related role can benefit from a CV with a career objective.
 If you’re shifting from a project coordinator to an administrative assistant, you can utilise many of your existing organisational skills to succeed in the new position.

-Career Change To Marketing CV
+Career Change to Marketing CV

 Why this CV works

 • Securing a job during a career transition can feel like threading a needle in a gale.
-A career change to marketing CV that highlights relevant transferable skills can help bring some order to the chaos.
+A career change to marketing CV that highlights relevant transferable skills can help bring order to the chaos.

 • Take Fioerall, for example.
 She details her time as a market research interviewer, which likely honed her marketing skills such as active listening, audience analysis, data interpretation, and crafting targeted messages.
 A period in customer service?
 That’s invaluable, too—consider communication, problem-solving, and relationship management, all of which are significant advantages in marketing.

-Career Change to Accounting CV
+Career Change To Accounting CV

 Career change to accounting CV example with 10+ years of experience